Search

 1.1 Problem-Solving Techniques

-Problem-solving techniques are used to solve the organizational problems.
-The problems needs to be addressed and solve as quickly as possible so that business activities can be carried out effectively.
+Problem-solving techniques are used to solve organizational problems.
+The problems need to be addressed and solved as quickly as possible so that business activities can be carried out effectively.

 There are many problem-solving techniques.
 Some of the techniques are as follows: